-Welcome to the parish church of St Withburga which is situated on the North side of the parish within the Holkham estate.
+Welcome to the A Church Near You page for the parish church of St Withburga which is part of the Benefice of Holkham, Warham, Wells-next-the-Sea & Wighton.
+It is situated on the north side of the parish within the Holkham estate.
 Vehicle access is though gates from the coast road between Holkham Village and the Burnham Market turning.
 Worship from Christmas Day until the Sunday before Easter takes place in the Chapel at Holkham Hall via the main gates (drive right up to the Hall and access the Chapel through the brown door in the left wing) but the church remains open for visitors throughout the year.

 CHURCH OPENING